 I don't blame them for the weak results in my latest promotions, but in general the transition of their services from one brand to another, the constant adding and removing of underperforming services, and the diminishing of their results over time lead me to conclude that they aren't a top tier promotional service anymore.
 I can't even recommend them as a middle of the road promotional service because their results have been so utterly lackluster.

 Using the site: OTOH is not a difficult site to navigate.
 It only takes a couple of minutes to submit a book to one of their services, and they often approve it very quickly.
 They take payment up front, which isn't a great way to do business.
-I would rather they take the time to actually approve books before billing, but their method isn't out of the ordinary...it is simply similar to many subpar promotional networks.
+I would rather they take the time to actually select and approve books before billing (to at least give the impression that they have editors selecting content), but their method isn't out of the ordinary...it is similar to many subpar promotional networks.

-They let you list books by genre just like every other Newsletter site, and they do have pretty good coverage of genres, though not as much as other sites.
-As I mentioned earlier, though, the genres that aren't similar to PNR will not perform well at all.
-I ran a recent 99 cent book launch promotion through them as well for a mega book boost, and it didn't perform nearly as well as I would have liked.
+They allow you to list books by genre just like every other Newsletter site, and they do have pretty good coverage of genres, though not as much as other sites.
+As I mentioned earlier, though, the genres that aren't similar to PNR will not perform well at all, and even ones that are tangentially related don't get strong results.

-With the new branding as OTOH, and if they get the legal matters settled and are able to hone their promotional strategy, then they might be a contender as a top promotional site.
+With the new branding as OTOH they might become a contender as a top promotional site in the future.
 As it is, though, their results are wildly unpredictable and they tend to try to do too much all at once.
-Considering how much they are charging for their services, they should really work harder to get the results.
+Considering how much they are charging for their services, they should really get better results.

 My Rating: This one falls low with a 2-star rating but with some caveats.
 They are expensive, though they do put in a lot of effort.
-However, the constant rebranding, legal troubles, and diminishing results make it feel like a waste of money.
+However, the constant rebranding and diminishing results make it feel like a waste of money.
 They are off my regular list of go-to promotional companies.